-For a list of current opportunities, please visit the Asian Institute's Student Resources page.
+For a list of current opportunities, please visit the Asian Institute's Opportunities page.

 The Summer Abroad programs at the University of Toronto are designed to enrich students’ academic lives by providing an exciting and educational international experience.
 Students complete full-year University of Toronto undergraduate degree credit courses from the Faculty of Arts & Science that are relevant to each location.
 Relatively small classes of about 25 students are taught by University of Toronto professors or faculty from the host university.
 Through these courses, the locations themselves become “living textbooks.”
 Students observe and experience many of the things they study, including the language, history, culture, art, religion, business, and politics of the host country.